skip to content

 Two more synagogues were located directly in the Waldstrasse quarter in Färberstrasse.
 In 1912/13, the Higher Israelite School was founded in Gustav-Adolf-Strasse 7 by Rabbi Ephraim Carlebach.
 In 1929, the Israelite hospital was opened in Eitingonstraße – it treated people regardless of their religious affiliation.
 In 1931, the Jewish old people’s home in Auenstraße, donated by the Ariowitsch family, was opened.
 There had been a Jewish kindergarten since 1915.
 In 1929/30, the Jewish banker Hans Kroch built a housing estate in Neugohlis, which today would be counted as social housing.

-Through the activities of völkisch anti-Semitic groups, hostility towards Jewish people was able to spread increasingly in the 19th century.
-A national, racial contrast was constructed between “the Germans” and the Jewish population, which was also German.
-From then on, Jews were no longer discriminated against solely on the basis of their religious affiliation, but it was claimed that “Jewish” characteristics were genetically determined.
+The activities of völkisch anti-Semitic groups, caused hostility towards Jewish people to spread in the 19th century.
+A national, racial divide was constructed between “the Germans” and the Jewish population, despite the fact they were also German.
+From then on, Jews were no longer discriminated against solely on the basis of their religious affiliation, but it was claimed that “Jewish” characteristics were genetically determined and inferior.
 In 1897, there had already been four publishing houses in Leipzig that published anti-Semitic literature, as well as the journal “Antisemitische Korrespondenz”.

-After the National Socialists came to power by election on 30 January 1933, the growing anti-Semitic agitation and the first anti-Jewish laws led to a visible change in the public coexistence of citizens.
+After the National Socialists were voted into power on 30 January 1933, the growing anti-Semitic sentiment and the first anti-Jewish laws led to a visible change in the public coexistence of citizens.

-Non-Jewish citizens were less and less allowed to consult Jewish doctors and lawyers.
+Non-Jewish citizens were no longer allowed to consult Jewish doctors and lawyers.
 Jewish shops were boycotted.
-“Aryan customers” of Jewish wholesalers and catalogue selling companies no longer paid for the goods delivered, so that bankruptcies and liquidations increased.
-Jewish civil servants, teachers, scientists, and artists were dismissed from the civil service.
-The racial laws passed at the Reich Party Congress in Nuremberg in 1935 discriminated against the Jewish population.
-This anti-Semitic exclusion became an essential feature of Nazi state policy towards the Jewish population.
+“Aryan customers” of Jewish wholesalers and catalogue selling companies no longer paid for the goods delivered, so bankruptcies and liquidationsof Jewish businesses increased.
+Jewish civil servants, teachers, scientists, and artists were dismissed from their posts in the civil service.
+The racial laws passed during the Reich Party Congress in Nuremberg in 1935 further cudified the discrimination against the Jewish population.
+The social and economic exclusion of Jews became a hallmark of Nazi policy regarding the Jewish population.

-From July 1935, Jewish people were no longer allowed to use municipal baths.
+From July 1935 onwards, Jewish people were no longer allowed to use municipal baths.
 Staying in parks was restricted to a small area, even visiting forests was no longer allowed.
-A little later, Jewish people were finally barred from visiting public institutions (cinemas, theatres, restaurants,…).
+A little later, Jewish people were finally barred from visiting public institutions (cinemas, theatres, restaurants, etc.).
 By mid-1938, about 70% of the existing Jewish businesses were no longer Jewish-owned.

-More and more Jewish people saw their only option in life as leaving Germany, but this was fraught with bureaucratic hurdles as well as the necessary financial means.
-Some families tried to bring their children to safety in England or Denmark with “Kindertransports – organised by the Reichsvertretung der Juden in Deutschland.
+More and more Jewish people saw their only option to continuewith their lives as leaving Germany, but this was impeded by bureaucratic hurdles and the financial burden of immigrating.
+Some families tried send their children to safety in England or Denmark with “Kindertransports – organised by the Reichsvertretung der Juden in Deutschland.

 In October 1938, the short-term deportation of around 17,000 Jewish people with Polish citizenship was arranged throughout Germany: the so-called “Polenaktion.
 The Eitingon Hospital in Leipzig took in about 200 Polish Jews as patients to save them from the deportations.

-On the night of the pogroms on 9/10 November 1938, synagogues and Jewish institutions were also set on fire in Leipzig.
-Jewish people were mistreated and deported, their homes and businesses destroyed and looted.
-The large synagogues in Gottschedstraße and Otto-Schill-Straße were burnt down; the smaller synagogues and prayer rooms were smashed.
+On the night of Kristallnacht on 9/10 November 1938, synagogues and Jewish institutions were set on fire in Leipzig.
+Jewish people were attacked and deported, their homes and businesses destroyed and looted.
+The large synagogues in Gottschedstraße and Otto-Schill-Straße were burnt down; the smaller synagogues and prayer rooms were attacked.
 Only the synagogue in Keilstraße which was located between two residential buildings was not set on fire, but it was completely looted inside, desecrated and finally misused as a warehouse.
 The police and fire brigade were officially instructed not to intervene in the riots and to immediately shoot Jewish people who resisted.

 On the evening of 9 November 1938, the Gestapo rounded up hundreds of Jewish people at the Parthebrücke in Pfaffendorfer Straße and deported them to the concentration camps Buchenwald, Dachau and Sachsenhausen on 10 November 1938.